 Growth marketing is a data-driven marketing approach.
 It makes use of modern-day software and tools to analyze different distribution channels and go all-in on those that perform best.

 According to growth hacker Sean Ellis, growth is all about high-velocity, high-tempo testing.
-This type of testing involves quick deployment of your best ideas, generate data points and meaningful insights, and determine what works and what doesn’t, all in the hopes of formulating a process that can be repeated for success.
+This type of testing involves quick deployment of your best ideas, generating data points and meaningful insights, and determining what works and what doesn’t, all in the hopes of formulating a process that can be repeated for success.